 - United States Standards for Grades of Peaches, AMS, USDA, 2004.

-- 2007 North Carolina Peach and Nectarine Disease and Pest Management Guide - Prepared by D.F.
-Ritchie, J.R.
-Meyer, and W.E.
-Mitchem.
+- 2007 North Carolina Peach and Nectarine Disease and Pest Management Guide, North Carolina State University.

-- 2008 Southeastern Peach, Nectarine and Plum Pest Management and Culture Guide, University of Georgia - Written by Dan Horton, Phil Brannen, Bob Bellinger and David Ritchie, this guide for commercial growers provides information on suggested fungicide and insecticide rates for various growth stages.
+- 2008 Southeastern Peach, Nectarine and Plum Pest Management and Culture Guide, University of Georgia - This guide for commercial growers provides information on suggested fungicide and insecticide rates for various growth stages.

 - Everything About Peaches, Clemson University - Selected for a 2011 National American Society of Horticultural Science Outstanding Website award, this Extension site offers a plethora of information for the commercial backyard Southeastern peach grower, as well as a Consumer's Corner.

 - Expense Method of Depreciation - Vineyards, orchards and groves can qualify for the expense method of depreciation.
 The IRS agrees that I.R.C. §179 is available when the vineyard is placed in service even in situations where the taxpayer established the vineyard years earlier by planting the seeds and capitalizing expenses during the preproduction period.
-The IRS position in the past was that orchards, groves and vineyards were not able to capitalized direct and indirect costs until the vineyard became productive.
 Tax returns for the open tax years (generally three years back) can be amended to either make or revoke an I.R.C. §179 election.
-That means that taxpayers that put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.
+This means that taxpayers who put a vineyard, orchard or grove in service in the past three years but didn’t elect I.R.C. §179 can now do so.

 - The Georgia Peach, University of Georgia - Provides access to the Southeastern Peach Growers' Handbook.